MSIA/AVC_BinqiShen_project/README.md

 ### 2. Load data into S3

 #### AWS Credentials Configuration
-To configure AWS credentials, run the following commends in terminal to load your credentials as environment variables:
+To configure AWS credentials, run the following commands in terminal to load your credentials as environment variables:
 *Note: Please remember to change the "YOUR_ACCESS_KEY_ID" and "YOUR_SECRET_ACCESS_KEY" below to your own AWS credentials*

 `export AWS_ACCESS_KEY_ID="YOUR_ACCESS_KEY_ID"`